Las Vegas – During the introduction of the Entertainment

-Michael Roth, chairman and CEO of Interpublic Group;
+Microsoft; Michael Roth, chairman and CEO of Interpublic Group; and Joseph V.

-if they didn’t have to endure the thunderous scene of
+didn’t have to endure the thunderous scene of this weeklong bazaar,” asked

 Now, as the line between entertainment and advertising

-have been trained to tell what they think, especially
+says that consumers have been trained to tell what they think, especially when

-needs to keep pace.
-He stressed that there
+computer, the infrastructure needs to keep pace.
+He stressed that there is now